 Electrical Switchgear Inspection Checklist [FREE PDF]

-Electrical switchgear inspections are mandated under OSHA 29 CFR 1910.269 and NFPA 70E to protect workers from arc flash, shock, and equipment failure in high-voltage environments.
-NERC CIP-014 further requires utilities to assess and protect critical transmission infrastructure, including switchgear assets.
-Regular documented inspections reduce unplanned outages, extend equipment life, and demonstrate compliance during FERC and state regulatory audits.
+Electrical switchgear inspections are mandated under OSHA 29 CFR 1910.269 and NFPA 70E to protect workers from arc flash, shock, and equipment failure hazards.
+NERC CIP-014 further requires utilities to assess and protect critical transmission infrastructure, including high-voltage switchgear assets.
+Regular documented inspections reduce unplanned outages, satisfy FERC reliability standards, and extend asset service life.

 • Industry: Electric Utilities